moonthug/t0d0-lib/README.md

 # t0d0-lib

-Lerna monorepo shared modules in `t0d0`
+Lerna monorepo of shared modules used by `t0d0`